coderefinery/installation/python.md

 # Python

-We recommend using Python version 2.7 for the exercises in the CodeRefinery workshop, but if you have a strong preference for version 3.5 that will work as well.
+We recommend using Python version 3.5 or 3.6 for the exercises in the CodeRefinery workshop, but if you have a strong preference for version 2.7 that will work as well.